-2.1 Appointment.
-Executive's start date with the Company is July 13, 2020 or such other date as mutually agreed upon by the Company and Executive (the "Start Date").
-Executive shall serve as Chief Financial Officer, reporting to the President and Chief Operating Officer.
-As Chief Financial Officer, Executive will have such duties and responsibilities typically associated with such officer plus other reasonable duties as may from time to time be assigned to Executive.
+- 2.1 Appointment.
+Executive's start date with the Company is March 1, 2022 or such other date as mutually agreed upon by the Company and Executive (the "Start Date").
+Executive shall serve as Chief Medical Officer, reporting to the Chief Executive Officer.
+As Chief Medical Officer, Executive will have such duties and responsibilities typically associated with such officer plus other reasonable duties as may from time to time be assigned to Executive.
 During Executive's employment with the Company, Executive shall (i) devote substantially all of Executive's business efforts to the Company provided, however, that Executive may (a) participate in charitable, civic, educational, professional, community or industry affairs, and (b) serve as a board member, advisor or a similar position, of up to two other companies, so long as such service does not conflict with or is not detrimental to the Company's best interests, as determined in good faith by the Board, and (ii) faithfully and to the best of Executive's abilities and experience, and in accordance with the standards and ethics of the business in which the Company is engaged, perform all duties that may be required of Executive by this Agreement, the Company's policies and procedures, and such other duties and responsibilities as may be assigned to Executive from time to time, as well as the directives of the Board.
-During Executive's employment with the Company, Executive shall not engage in any activity that conflicts with or is detrimental to the Company acknowledge that Executive's primary office will be located at the Company's New York, NY office, but that Executive will be required to spend a certain amount of time each month at the Company's Waltham, MA headquarters.

-2.2 Employment Term.
+During Executive's employment with the Company, Executive shall not engage in any activity that conflicts with or is detrimental to the Company's best interests, as determined by the Board.
+Executive and the Company acknowledge that Executive's primary office will be located at the Company's Waltham, MA headquarters, but that Executive will be required to travel, as necessary, to the Company's New York, NY office. - 2.2 Employment Term.
 Executive will be employed by the Company on an "at-will" basis.
 This means that either the Company or Executive may terminate Executive's employment at any time, for any reason, with or without Cause, and with or without advance notice (provided that Resignation for Good Reason (as defined below) requires certain advanced notice by Executive.
 It also means that Executive's job title, duties, responsibilities, reporting level, compensation and benefits, as well as the Company's personnel policies and procedures, may be changed with or without notice at any time in the Company's sole discretion.
 This at-will employment relationship shall not be modified by any conflicting actions or representations of any Company employee or other party before or during the term of Executive's employment.